Bokbasen/php-api-client/README.md

 use Symfony\Component\Cache\Adapter\FilesystemAdapter;

 try {
-    // This example is using a file cache for the TGT, you can replace this with any PSR-6 compatible cache.
-Always using caching in production to avoid performance penalty of creating and deleting tokens
+    /* This example is using a file cache for the TGT, you can replace this with any PSR-6 compatible cache.
+Always using caching in production to avoid performance penalty of creating and deleting tokens.
+    */
     $cache = new FilesystemAdapter();
     $login = new Login('username', 'password', Login::URL_PROD, $cache);
 } catch(\Throwable $e) {